Energy analysis in ice hockey arenas and analytical formula for the temperature profile in the ice pad with transient boundary conditions: Introduction

 \section{Introduction}

-Ice hockey arenas constitute a challenging setup for studies in building physics, due to the diverse physical processes, often concurring to each other, which take place in the environment.
-For instance, ventilation and air conditioning in such large and complex systems are an intriguing field of study.
+A well-known major preoccupation of contemporary building research is the energy efficiency of buildings, which is subject to increasingly stringent requirements set by manufacturers and international institutions (\cite{EU,doi:10.1080/17512549.2012.756430}) under ecological and economical motivations.

-Even more importantly, these structures consume a very large amount of energy, approaching $\sim 1800 MWh$ per year.
-In particular, refrigeration is responsible for nearly 43 percent of the total energy consumption of the ice hall \cite{opt1,Miska,Caliskan20101418,Karampour}.
-Process optimization and energy saving have therefore become key concepts in research in the latest years.
+In this context, ice hockey arenas are fairly demanding systems, infamous for consuming a very large amount of energy that approaches $\sim 1800$ MWh per year.
+In particular, according to several studies (see e.g. \cite{Karampour,Miska,opt1}) refrigeration is responsible for nearly 43 percent of the total energy consumption of the ice hockey hall.
+Process optimization and energy efficiency have therefore increased their role of key research concepts on very diverse, yet correlated aspects of energy management.
+These can range from the concrete pad design as in \cite{Haghighi}, to the air distribution and ventilation (\cite{Yang,doi:10.1034/j.1600-0668.2001.110206.x}) and their effect on the overall heat balance, as addressed by \cite{PALMOWSKA2018373,toomla2018experimental,en12040693}, as well as the exergoeconomic analysis performed by \cite{EROL2017118}.

-Heat and mass transfer processes take indeed a relevant part in the energy balance inside an ice hall, as they occur both above and inside the large ice/concrete slab forming the ice rink.
-A comprehensive literature about this topic has been recently produced; thermal processes such as radiation from the ceiling and heat transfer between the ice surface and the refrigeration system have been thoroughly studied, see e.g. \cite{Hastaoglu,Negiz,Teyssedou}.
+Furthermore, these types of buildings constitute a challenging setup for studies in building physics, due to the diverse physical processes often concurring to each other, which take place in the environment.
+For instance, ventilation and air conditioning in such large and complex systems are an intriguing field of study, as illustrated by \cite{Caliskan20101418,Daoud20081782,Teyssedou2013229}.
+Moreover, opportunities for energy conversion (\cite{Zhao2016}), electrical energy storage (\cite{chen2013compressed}) and passive measures such as air transport and water vapour control (\cite{doi:10.1080/17512549.2018.1488617}) find in this context an interesting field of study and application.
+All in all, very different types of solutions can be realized for promoting the energy saving by increasing the overall system efficiency, see e.g. \cite{Castellani_2017} for solar energy storage and \cite{Castellani_2019} for pure methane collection.